aosabook/500lines/modeller/modeller.markdown

 This base class allows us to reason about the scene abstractly.
 The rest of the code base doesn't need to know about the details of the objects it displays; it only needs to know that they are of the class `Node`.

-Each type of `Node` defines its own behavior for rendering itself and for any other necessary interactions.
+Each type of `Node` defines its own behavior for rendering itself and for any other interactions.
 The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. Multiplying the node's translation matrix by its scaling matrix gives the transformation matrix from the node's model coordinate space to the world coordinate space.
 The node also stores an axis-aligned bounding box (AABB).
 We'll see more about AABBs when we discuss selection below.